akorpioj/GenePanelCombine/README.md

 - **Admin Dashboard:**
   - Login-protected admin area for managing users and viewing download logs.
+  - **Site Messages System**: Create and manage announcements displayed on the main page
+    - Support for Info, Success, Warning, and Error message types with color coding
+    - Optional expiration dates for automatic message removal
+    - Live preview when creating messages
+    - Toggle active/inactive status for immediate control
+    - Full audit logging for all administrative actions

 - **Flexible Database Support:**
   - Can run with or without database (set WITHOUT_DB=True in .env).